yjskrs/docker-zip-server/README.md

 ## Usage

-To set up, copy the zip files to `public_html/kits`.
+To set up, create an empty directory `public_html/kits` and copy the zip files into it.

 Then run the following commands: